Fewbytes/rubber-docker/levels/01_chroot_image/README.md

 "Jail" a process so it doesn't see the rest of the file system.

-First, try to run a process with chroot; If that doesn't work.... perhaps we should extract an image there
+To exec a process in a chroot we need a few things:
+1. Choose a new root directory for the process
+  1. with our target binary
+  2. with any other dependency (proc? sys? dev?)
+2. Chroot into it using Python's [os.chroot](https://docs.python.org/2/library/os.html#os.chroot)

+To help you get there quickly, we implemented *create_container_root()* which extracts pre-downloaded images (ubuntu OR busybox), and return a path.

 If we want tools like `ps` to work properly, we need to mount the special filesystems like `/proc`, `/sys` and `/dev` inside the new root.
-This can be done using the *linux* python module which exposes the *mount()* syscall:
+This can be done using the [linux python module](https://rawgit.com/Fewbytes/rubber-docker/master/docs/linux/index.html) which exposes the [mount()](https://rawgit.com/Fewbytes/rubber-docker/master/docs/linux/index.html#linux.mount) syscall:

 ```python
 linux.mount('proc', os.path.join(new_root, 'proc'), 'proc', 0, '')